mnguyen0226/pokemon-battle-bot/README.md

 ### Features:
 - Tensorboard
 - Data visualization tools
-- Webhost of Heron Systems Hackathon => For submitting bot and online ranking.
+- Webhost of Heron Systems Hackathon => For submitting bot and online ranking and streaming the game.
+Can add your face on it if wanted.
+And Submission form

 ## Resources:
 - https://towardsdatascience.com/poke-agent-pokemon-battling-reinforcement-learning-27ef10885c5c